WeblateOrg/weblate/docs/admin/install.rst

 .. hint::

     Some Weblate features will perform better with :ref:`postgresql`.
     This includes searching and translation memory, which both utilize full-text features in the database and PostgreSQL implementation is superior.

-Weblate can be also used with MySQL or MariaDB, please see :ref:`django:mysql-notes` and :ref:`django:mariadb-notes` for caveats using Django with those.
-Because of the limitations it is recommended to use :ref:`postgresql` for new installations.
+Weblate can also be used with MariaDB (10.2.7 or later) or MySQL (5.7.8 or later), please read :ref:`django:mysql-notes` and :ref:`django:mariadb-notes` for caveats using Django with those.
+Because of these limitations it is recommended to use :ref:`postgresql` for new installations.

-Weblate requires MySQL at least 5.7.8 or MariaDB at least 10.2.7.

 Following configuration is recommended for Weblate: